paperless-ngx/paperless-ngx/docs/api.md

 web interface to explore it.
 The API browsable interface is available at `/api/api/schema/swagger-ui/`.

+Further documentation is provided here for some endpoints and features.

 ## Authorization

 The REST api provides four different forms of authentication.